Convex-Dev/design/papers/convex-whitepaper.md

 ##### 51% Stability with Good Peer Majority

-If more than 50% of Peers adopt the same Ordering, and all of this majority are are Good Peers and they are all aware of each other's agreement, then the Ordering is provably stable no matter what any adversaries subsequently attempt, since the adversaries cannot cause any Good Peer to change their vote.
+If more than 50% of Peers adopt the same Ordering, and all of this majority are are Good Peers and they are mutually aware of each other's agreement, then the Ordering is provably stable no matter what any adversaries subsequently attempt, since the adversaries cannot cause any Good Peer to change their vote.

 ##### 51% Stability with Rapid Propagation